AnnaLozenko/computer_infrastructure/README.md

 ```
 python faang.py
 ```
 This will download the latest FAANG stock data, generate the plot, and save the files in the respective folders.
-If the data and plots folders do not exist, they must be created beforehand.
+If the `data/` and `plots/` folders do not exist, they must be created beforehand.

 ### Automated Execution

 The GitHub Actions workflow will automatically execute the script every Saturday at 9:00 AM UTC.

 ## Jupyter Notebook
 The [problems.ipynb]() notebook contains the same code as in the `faang.py` script, along with detailed explanations of each step, the workflow description, and insights into the data pipeline process.
-It is intended to meet the assessment’s requirement for explanation and narrative.